 A “red light” is when a driver reacts too quickly and leaves the starting line before the green light on the tree.
 This is a foul and a loss unless the other driver has a red light before you.

-The Modern Street HEMI Shootout runs on a .500 Pro Tree for all classes and that same tree will be used during all practice, qualifying and elimination runs.
+The Modern Street HEMI Shootout runs on a .500 Pro Tree for all classes (except Super Pro which is a .400 PRO TREE) and that same tree will be used during all practice, qualifying and elimination runs.
 A Pro Tree means that once both cars are staged (#1 and #2 yellow stage lights are lit in picture below), the next sequence will be all 3 amber lights will illuminate at once and .500 seconds later the green light will activate.
 The amount of time from when both cars are staged until the amber lights activate will be random but the time from the 3 ambers to green will always be .500 seconds.

 Visit these links or find a phone app and practice to get a good feel for how it works: